compbiozurich/UZH-BIO392/course-results/2021/angela-topic/28-09-21-genome_file_formats.md

 * WES: 7.5TB cost: 3750CHF

 ### BAM
-Compressed binary version of a SAM file,it has to be converted first before it canbe read for us humans :)
+Compressed binary version of a SAM file,it has to be converted first before it can be read by us humans :)

 * WEG: 100TB cost: 50000CHF
 * WES: 1.5TB cost: 750CHF